The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Global Host Stellar Population Properties

-For the nine LFBOT hosts with spectral line detections in their spectra, we model their spectral continua with a 12$^\textrm{th}$-order Chebyshev polynomial and apply a spectral smoothing model to to normalize each host spectral continuum to its photometry.
+For the ten LFBOT hosts with spectral line detections in their spectra, we model their spectral continua with a 12$^\textrm{th}$-order Chebyshev polynomial, given that the observed spectra cover a wide wavelength range ($>$4000\AA) and this polynomial order best captures fluctuations in the spectral continua without overfitting them.
+We additionally apply a spectral smoothing model to match the resolution of the model spectra to that of the observed spectra and a model to normalize each host spectral continuum to its photometry.
 Given that the majority of our spectra are high S/N, we employ a noise inflation model that inflates the noise in all spectroscopic pixels to ensure that the spectra are not over-weighted in comparison to the photometry in the fit.
 We furthermore include a a pixel outlier model, which marginalizes over poorly modeled noise in the spectra, like residual sky lines or missing absorption lines (see Appendix D in \citealt{jlc+2021}).
-We fit the spectral emission lines with a nebular marginalization template and sample a gas-phase metallicity ($Z_\textrm{gas}$) and a dimensionless gas ionization parameter that measures the ratio of hydrogen ionizing photons density to hydrogen density ($U_\textrm{gas}$).
-We note that we also include this nebular emission model hosts fits of AT2020xnd (in which we do not include the observed spectrum, as there are no identifiable features that would be useful in constraining the host stellar population properties) and AT2023vth, but we caution that this will likely result in poorly-constrained gas-phase metallicities, given that there are no spectral lines to fit.
-In all fits, we impose a 5\% error floor on the photometry to avoid overfitting any single photometric measurement.
+We fit the spectral emission lines with a nebular marginalization template, which marginalizes over the emission lines to measure their fluxes.
+We also sample a gas-phase metallicity ($Z_\textrm{gas}$) and a dimensionless gas ionization parameter that measures the ratio of hydrogen ionizing photons density to hydrogen density ($U_\textrm{gas}$).
+We note that we also include this nebular emission model to fit the host of AT2020xnd (in which we do not include the observed spectrum, as there are no identifiable features that would be useful in constraining the host stellar population properties), but we caution that this will likely result in poorly-constrained gas-phase metallicities, given that there are no spectral lines to fit.
+In all fits, we impose a 5\% error floor on the photometric fluxes to avoid overfitting any single photometric measurement.

 We finally convert several sampled parameters into more commonly-used physical galaxy properties.
 We calculate a mass-weighted age ($t_m$) and present-day ($0-100~\textrm{Myr}$) SFR using the SFR ratios and $M_F$.
 We additionally determine $M_*$ from $M_F$, the SFH, and $Z_*$.
 We lastly convert $\tau_{V,1}$ and $\tau_{V,2}$ to a total $V$-band dust extinction magnitude ($A_V$) by multiplying their sum by 1.086.
-We present the LFBOT host galaxy stellar population properties in Table \ref{tab:host_prop} and present the model fit to the observational data in Figure~\ref{fig:appsed}.
-We discuss these results in the following section.